 Dr Joan Pennell

-Professional Paid Hourly and Professor and Emeritus Professor
+Professional Paid Hourly

 Dr. Joan Pennell is Professor Emerita of Social Work at North Carolina State University.
 She was the Director of the Social Work Program and then Department Head of Social Work from 1999 to 2008.
 She oversaw Social Work moving from a program to a department and the establishment of the Master of Social Work program.
 In 2008, she became the Director of the Center for Family and Community Engagement and served in this capacity until her retirement in 2018.
 She taught previously at the University of Manitoba, School of Social Work, and Memorial University of Newfoundland, School of Social Work, where she also served as Interim Director and chaired its PhD Committee.